Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 - 27.12.14  Fixed use of formats italic, bold and undeline inside display text of internal/external link.
 Version: 1.5.6_0 [B551+27.12.2014].

-- 23.12.14  Fixed handling of image link in case image file is not yet available in MW and link is edited in wysiwyg (=noimage.png is always considered internal link).
+- 23.12.14  Fixed handling of image link in case image file is not yet available in MW and link is edited in Wysiwyg (=noimage.png is always considered internal link).
 Version: 1.5.6_0 [B551+++23.12.2014].

 - 23.12.14  Fixed clearing preview of image (uploading of new image failed).
 Version: 1.5.6_0 [B551++23.12.2014].